phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 ### Site 3: hotspot 353

 Finally, we consider **hotspot 353**, which involves another salt bridge connecting Lys353 and Asp38 of ACE2.
-Here, the difference between the residues is so subtle that it takes a keen eye to notice them.
+In this region, the difference between the residues is so subtle that it takes a keen eye to notice them.

 ![image-center](../assets/images/Hotspot353.png){: .align-center}
 Visualizations of hotspot 353 in SARS-CoV-2 (top) and SARS-CoV (bottom).
 The RBD is shown in purple, and ACE2 is shown in green.
 In SARS-CoV, the RBD residue Thr487 (yellow) stabilizes the salt bridge between ACE2 residues Lys 353 and Asp38 (red).
 In SARS-CoV-2, the corresponding RBD residue Asn501 (yellow) provides less support, causing ACE2 residue Lys353 (red residue on the left) to be in a slightly different conformation and form a new hydrogen bond with the RBD.
 {: style="font-size: medium;"}

-In SARS-CoV, the methyl group of Thr487 supports the salt bridge between Lys353 and Asp38 of ACE2, and the side-chain hydroxyl group of Thr487 forms a hydrogen bond with the RBM main chain.
-The corresponding SARS-CoV-2 residue Asn501 also forms a hydrogen bond between its side chain and RBM main chain.
-However, similar to what happened in hotspot 31, Asn501 provides less support to the salt bridge, causing Lys353 of ACE2 to be in a different conformation.
-Lys353 is then able to form an extra hydrogen bond with the main chain of SARS-CoV-2 RBM while maintaining the salt btidge with Asp38 of ACE2.
+In SARS-CoV, the methyl group of Thr487 supports the salt bridge on ACE2, and the side-chain hydroxyl group of Thr487 forms a hydrogen bond with the RBM backbone.
+The corresponding SARS-CoV-2 amino acid Asn501 also forms a hydrogen bond with the RBM main chain.
+However, similar to what happened in hotspot 31, Asn501 provides less support to the salt bridge, causing Lys353 on ACE2 to be in a different conformation.
+This allows Lys353 to form an extra hydrogen bond with the main chain of the SARS-CoV-2 RBM while maintaining the salt bridge with Asp38 on ACE2.

-We have identified three sites between SARS-CoV and SARS-CoV-2 when it comes to interacting with ACE2.
-Although we can see the differences visually, we still do not know how these differences actually contribute to SARS-CoV-2's increased affinity with ACE2.
-In the next section, we will try to quantitatively explain how these differences affect binding affinity with ACE2.
+Although we can visualize the three differences presented in this lesson, we can describe only subjectively how they contribute to an increased affinity with SARS-CoV-2.
+In keeping with the rest of this course, it would be better if we could *quantify* this improved bonding of SARS-CoV-2 to ACE2.
+This will be our focus in the next lesson.

 [Next lesson](NAMD){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Extra

-* Something about we know from the previous lesson how a tiny change in bonding parameters can produce a big difference.
-These are subtle but may be the difference in the ability of the virus to "stick" to ACE2 and spread vs. fizzling.

 [^Hamming]: Hamming, I., Timens, W., Bulthuis, M., Lely, A., Navis, G., Goor, H. 2004.
 Tissue distribution of ACE2 portein, the functional receptor for SARS coronavirus.
 A first step in understanding SARS pathogenesis.
 J Pathol 203(2), 631-637. https://doi.org/10.1002/path.1570